drewgoenner/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+1. It's a string of encrypted text used to check authentication before rendering protected pages.
 - [ ] What steps can you take in your web apps to keep your data secure?
+2. You can create authentication pages and create private routes that can only be accessed by those with the proper tokens.
 - [ ] Describe how web servers work.
+3. Web servers are programs that use HTTP to serve files that make web pages to the users, based on requests forwarded by the users clients.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+4. Create - PUT/POST, Read - GET, Update - PUT/POST/PATCH, Delete - DELETE

 ## Project Set Up